Adarsh-Pixel/ansible/README.md

 # Role Dependency

 In Ansible terms, a dependency is any role that needs to have run before the current role runs.

+### What is a handler and why do we need that ?

+---
+Ansible provides feature like handlers, which is like a task but only run when called by a notifier in another task.

+This feature is important because your requirements for running a task may depend on the state of a service, existance of a file or a followup tasks when state changed.
+---